-Following several years of strong Servant Leadership scores, we demonstrated improvement in our annual survey again in 2021, with the largest improvement coming from frontline employees.
+Following several years of strong Servant Leadership scores, we demonstrated improvement in our annual survey again in 2022, with the largest improvement coming from frontline employees, most notably mechanics.
 Additionally, we are encouraged by recent progress on new employee retention and believe we are positioned for future improvement.